 One of the easiest walks to do in Halls Gap with kids is to visit the Venus Baths.
 Just a short walk from the centre of town it is a great option to start exploring the surroundings

 Once there you can sit and relax and even take a dip!
-Although it was only 18 degrees when we visited, and the water was icy cold, there were many kids splashing away.
-We didn’t even think of it so didn’t come prepared.
-The kids stripped off anyway and had a splash.
-I think it was their favourite things to do in Halls Gap.
+We have been there in Winter and Summer and it has been fantastic every time.
+One time it was only 18 degrees and the water was icy cold, but there were still many kids splashing away.
+I think it is our favourite things to do in Halls Gap.

 2. Mackenzie Falls